Understanding Regression Coefficients: Standardized vs Unstandardized

 Unstandardized regression coefficients, also known as raw coefficients, represent the change in the dependent variable associated with a one-unit change in the corresponding independent variable, while holding other variables constant.
 They are expressed in the original units of the variables and provide a direct measure of the effect size and direction of the relationship between variables in a regression model.

-Unstandardized Regression coefficients are those that the linear regression model produces after its training using the independent variables, which are measured in their original scales, i.e., in the same units in which we are taken the dataset from the source to train the model.
+The linear regression model produces unstandardized regression coefficients after training with the independent variables, which are measured in their original scales, i.e., in the same units as those in the dataset used to train the model.

-An unstandardized coefficient should not be used to drop or rank predictors (aka independent variables) as it does not eliminate the unit of measurement.
+Do not use an unstandardized coefficient to drop or rank predictors (aka independent variables) as it does not eliminate the unit of measurement.

 For Example, let’s take a hypothetical multiple regression example where we want to predict the income(in rupees) of a person based on their age (in years), height(in cm), and weight(in kg).
 So, here inputs for our regression analysis are age, height, and weight, and the output(response variable) is income.
 Then,